nahid/talk/README.md

 #### isAuthenticUser

-isAuthenticUser check the given user is exists in given conversation.
+isAuthenticUser checks if  the given user exists in given conversation.

 **Syntax**